SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 pub enum QueryAnswer {
     // add QueryMsg response types here
 }
 ```

-Since there is only one type of `InitMsg` we can simply define that as a struct.
+Since there is only one type of `InitMsg` we can define it as a struct.
 In contrast, there might be multiple kinds of `HandleMsg` and `QueryMsg` types in our contract, so for clarity we will organize those into enums of structs as shown in the following table.
-This is not a requirement, however.
-You can simply define your message and response types individually as differently-named structs in your `msg.rs` code.
+This is not a requirement, however, you can simply define your message and response types individually as differently-named structs in your `msg.rs` code.
 For the response from `init` we will not define a specific type in this contract, but rather use a default response.
 However, there is nothing to prevent you from creating your own custom responses to `init` if you want.

 | Functions | Messages     | Responses                     |
 |-----------|--------------|-------------------------------|